LibraryCarpentry/lc-shell/_episodes/02-navigating-the-filesystem.md

 ~~~
 {: .output}

-In everyday usage we are more used to units of measurement like kilobytes, megabytes, and gigabytes.
+In everyday usage we are more accustomed to units of measurement like kilobytes, megabytes, and gigabytes.
-Luckily, there's another flag `-h` that when used with the -l option, use unit suffixes:
+Luckily, there's another flag `-h` that when used with the -l option, prints unit suffixes:
 Byte, Kilobyte, Megabyte, Gigabyte, Terabyte and Petabyte in order to reduce the
-number of digits to three or less using base 2 for sizes.
+number of digits to three or fewer, using base 2 for sizes.

 Now `ls -h` won't work on its own.
 When we want to combine two flags,
 we can just run them together.
 So, by typing `ls -lh` and pressing